maxzheng/great-life-guide/double.md

 I will be late" before he's late or "sorry, **I** missed the meeting alert, but won't happen again." as he will make changes needed to ensure he doesn't miss the alert again.
 Do you see the stark differences the approaches that were taken between the two mindsets?
-A victim simply blames others without fixing the problem, however a player always takes responsbility and fixes the problem so it doesn't happen again as everything is under his control.
+A victim simply blames others without fixing the problem, however a player always takes responsibility and fixes the problem so it doesn't happen again as everything is under his control.

 Problems have a negative connotation and generally people steer away from them, but it's actually better to think of them as challenges that reward us.
 For each challenge, while it might not be fun sometimes, the key outcome is that you